 Fecal incontinence is not being able to control bowel movements.
 Stool leaks from the rectum without warning.
 Fecal incontinence ranges from an occasional leakage of stool while passing gas to a complete loss of bowel control.
 Fecal incontinence is sometimes called bowel incontinence.

 Common causes of fecal incontinence include diarrhea, constipation, and muscle or nerve damage.
 The muscle or nerve damage may be associated with aging or with giving birth.

-Whatever the cause, fecal incontinence can be embarrassing.
-But don't shy away from talking to your doctor.
-Treatments are available that can improve fecal incontinence and your quality of life.
+Whatever the cause, fecal incontinence can be difficult to discuss.
+But don't shy away from talking to your doctor about this common problem.
+Treatments can improve fecal incontinence and your quality of life.

-Fecal incontinence may be accompanied by other bowel problems, such as:
+Fecal incontinence may happen with other bowel problems, such as:

 When to see a doctor